How often to water indoor plants?

 - Syngonium podophyllum ‘Mottled’ (Mottled Arrowhead plant – Can be drought tolerant, but prefers evenly moist soil.

-Also, houseplants generally need much less water during the autumn and winter months, and should never sit in water.
+Also, house plants generally need much less water during the autumn and winter months, and should never sit in water.
 However, Irrigatia is well equipped for this.
-It is designed to water little and often, which is perfect for houseplants.
+It is designed to water little and often, which is perfect for house plants.
 You can use the controller on the side of your Irrigatia kit to manually alter how much water output it has to suit your plants too.

 How to install an indoor watering system in a conservatory